jianyuan/terraform-provider-sentry/docs/index.md

 The following arguments are supported:

 - `token` - (Required) This is the Sentry authentication token.
-The value can be sourced from the `SENTRY_TOKEN` environment variable.
+The value can be sourced from the `SENTRY_AUTH_TOKEN` environment variable.
 - `base_url` - (Optional) This is the target Sentry base API endpoint.
 The default value is `https://sentry.io/api/`.
 The value must be provided when working with Sentry On-Premise.
 The value can be sourced from the `SENTRY_BASE_URL` environment variable.